Moving around in Linux with pushd, popd, and dirs

 How do these commands work?
 Linux maintains the concept of a stack of directories, at all times. pushd, popd, and dirs controls this stack.

-• To view the stack, type dirs
+- To view the stack, type

-• popd changes directory to the directory at the head of the stack, and pops it off
+dirs pushd dirnamechanges directory todirname, and pushes it onto the head of the stackpopdchanges directory to the directory at the head of the stack, and pops it off

 Here’s an example of how I use pushd, popd, and dirs in Ruby on Rails: